HNassim/HNassim/README.md

-## Hey 👋
+## Hey, it's Nassim 👋

-Data engineer who leads technical teams to build data stacks and AI products. 😃 Full stack experience across data, AI and app development.
+I'm a Data engineer who leads technical teams to build data stacks and AI products. 😃

-Built multiple 0 to 1 systems and products working with diverse teams, tools and constraints.
+I've built multiple 0 to 1 systems and products working with diverse teams, tools and constraints.

 Optimizing for fast execution and solving real problems with pragmatic solutions.